bmancini55/building-lightning/src/app2/part3.md

 where `||` denotes concatenation.

 Based on that information, go ahead and implement the `createPreimage` method in the `server/domain/Invoice` class.

-Note that a `sha256` function is available for you to use.
+Dev Tip: A `sha256` function is available for you to use, you may need to case `sats` to a string using `toString()` and you may need to convert the concatenated value into a Buffer using `Buffer.from` in order to use the `sha256` function.

 ```typescript
 public static createPreimage(local: string, remote: string, sats: number) {